ethereum/ethereum-org-website/public/content/translatathon/terms-and-conditions/index.md

 ## Modification and Termination.

 We reserve the right to modify the rules or to terminate the Translatathon at any time, without prior notice.
 All changes will be effective immediately upon announcement.

-Eligibility, Judging, and Prizes.
+## Eligibility, Judging, and Prizes

 The determination of eligibility, scoring and judging methodology, and prize distribution fall solely and irrevocably under our discretion.

 ## Data Privacy